Agent Skills: Session Handoff

 Rubber-Duck Review Checklist

-• Does the first line say this is a handoff note pasted from another session, and the current agent should acknowledge the state before taking action?
+• Does the first line say this is a handoff note pasted from another session, and the current agent should acknowledge and summarize the state plus present A/B choices before taking action?

 • Would a fresh agent know the goal without reading the old session?